Note

 <Axes: xlabel='Time (samples)'>

-Internally the sift function calls a set of lower level functions to
+function calls a set of lower level functions to extract the IMFs.
+These functions are call in a hierarchy when you run

-• interp_envelope find the interpolated envelope of a signal.
+find the interpolated envelope of a signal.get_padded_extrema

-• get_padded_extrema identifies the location and magnitude of signal extrema with optional padding.
+identifies the location and magnitude of signal extrema with optional padding.

 We will run through each of these functions in now, giving some examples of their use and options.